adrianlee/blog/posts/terraform.md

 date: "2020-09-25"
 ---

 I'm now using Terraform Cloud to scale VM servers horizontally!
 Since most of the tournaments run on a weekend.
 I can manually scale servers by location via Terraform Variables.
 All I do is change a variable on website, queue the plan, and apply the infrastructure changes.
 That's all I need to do!
-Auto-scaling is something I looked but I can't predict 10+ matches start at the same time.
+Auto-scaling is something I looked into but I can't predict 10+ matches start at the same time.
 It's a challenging problem that is worth exploring but I don't need to think about capacity planning and resource availability just yet.

 ![Terraform variables](/images/2020/terraform.png "Terraform variables")